petartotev/PT_Demo_Java/README.md

     - [Future\<V\> Interface Methods](#futurev-interface-methods)

 # TODO
-1. Change images in Testing section (JUnit_Tests_Add_To_Library.png and JUnit_Plugin_Installed.png)
-2. Extract "Setup JDBC" and "Setup JUNit" sections and mention them in JavaApp.java
+- Extract "Setup JDBC" and "Setup JUNit" sections and mention them in JavaApp.java.
-3. Method, constructor, class access modifiers can be extracted in tables in README
+- Method, constructor, class access modifiers can be extracted in tables in README.

 # Questions
-1. Do we have BiConsumer<T, U> that accept(T, U, V, W, X) - more than 2 parameters?
+- Do we have BiConsumer<T, U> that accept(T, U, V, W, X) - more than 2 parameters?

 # Setup
 ## Essential Project Setup